I guess that you haven’t seen many people wear a tuxedo. So when someone mentions the word tuxedo, what do you think of?

 There is not a lot of room for negotiation in the shoe department for tuxedos.

-Don’t forget to pay attention to the socks you put on!
-They need to be black dress socks.
+Pay attention to the socks you put on!
+They need to be dark (usually black) dress socks.
 I’m sure you don’t need reminding to leave the white sweat socks at home.

 The Bow Tie

-The material for your tie should be the same as the lapel on the dinner jacket.
-Consider it the bow that ties everything together.
+The bow tie material is usually the same as the lapel on the dinner jacket.
+Consider it as the bow that ties everything together.

 For the most respectability in the tie department, do not ever wear a pre-tied bow tie.
-This is never acceptable for a sophisticated outfit such as a bow tie.
+This is never acceptable for a sophisticated outfit.

 Cummerbunds vs. Waistcoat